AusClimateService/npcp/reports/phase1/phase1_report.md

 The QME method is slightly more complicated in that it involves scaling the data before matching the model and observations by quantile.
-Prior to removing the quantile biases from the target model, the bias correction factors at the extreme ends of the distribution are also modified in an attempt to avoid potential overfitting or an excessive influence of very rare events.
+Prior to removing the quantile biases from the target model, the bias correction factors at the extreme ends of the distribution are also modified by the QME method in an attempt to avoid potential overfitting or an excessive influence of very rare events.

 While it is technically a "delta change" method as opposed to a "bias correction" method, the QDC method was also included in the assessment.
-In contrast to bias correction, delta change approaches establish a transfer function between reference and future model outputs (e.g. from an historical model experiment and future climate emission scenario experiment) and then apply that transfer function to observations to create a future time series.
+In contrast to bias correction, delta change approaches establish a transfer function between baseline and future model outputs (e.g. from an historical model experiment and future climate emission scenario experiment) and then apply that transfer function to observations from the same baseline period to create a future time series.
 The QDC method is conceptually very similar to ECDFm and is essentially the most basic quantile-based delta change method available.